What’s this? Is Gingey posting a vegetarian recipe? Yes, I know..it’s really happening.

 - Fry your onion, ginger, garlic and chilli for around 5-7 mins on a medium heat – you don’t need to be too precise with your chopping as it’ll all be going into the blender.
 The onion needs to be soft.

 - Add your squash and onion mixture to a blender along with the drained beans and breadcrumbs.
-Pulse until you have a course paste.
+Pulse until you have a coarse paste.
 You want some lumps and texture in there.
 Using the pulse setting lets you more easily manage your progress until you have the right consistency!

 - Pour mixture into a big bowl and with clean hands, mould into 8 burgers.